ahuacate/pve-medialab/README.md

 ---

 # 3. NZBget LXC
-NZBGet is a binary downloader, which downloads files from Usenet based on information given in nzb-files.
+NZBGet is a binary downloader, which downloads files from Usenet based on the information given in nzb-files.

 NZBGet is written in C++ and is known for its extraordinary performance and efficiency.